xpe/kuzu/README.md

 traffic to the nREPL ports.

-Note: I have not run Kuzu in production yet, but I expect that it will creep it way into my servers soon enough.
+Note: I have not run Kuzu in production yet, but I expect that it will creep its way into my servers soon enough.

 ### Source Code Notes